-Short-term investment Risk (Volatility ETF Only).
+Short-Term investment Risk (Parity ETF).
 Investors holding shares of the Fund over longer-term periods may be subject to increased risk of loss.
 The Fund is intended to be used only for short-term investment horizons.
-An investor in the Fund can lose all or a substantial portion of his or her investment within a single day.
+An investor in the Fund can lose all or a substantial portion of his or her investment within a calendar quarter.
 The longer an investor's holding period in the Fund, the greater the potential for loss.